Olmsted Scholar Feature: Landscape Architects and the Microbrewery Renaissance

 But why are landscape architects particularly important in shaping brewery locations?
 Why not charge architects or interior designers with the industry makeover?
 The quick answer is water.

 The brewing industry uses a substantial amount of water in their daily processes.
 While breweries vary widely in their water efficiency, when calculated liberally, a brewery may produce as much as ten pints of wastewater for every pint of beer.
 This wastewater has long been considered a nuisance by the brewing industry.
-Many local water municipalities charge high fees or outright reject brewery wastewater into their systems, as the total suspended solid (TSS) count of particulates may be too high for their system, or the pH levels and temperature may be outside of allowable standards.
+Many local water municipalities charge high fees or outright reject brewery wastewater into their systems, as the total suspended solids (TSS) count of particulates may be too high for their system, or the pH levels and temperature may be outside of allowable standards.
 This means that many breweries have to treat their wastewater onsite through mechanical means prior to sending it down the drain.

 With the use of innovative ideas by landscape architects, wastewater can be treated onsite, used to create habitat, and reclaimed to irrigate planted areas on the brewery site, bringing both interest and